If you’ve taken part in an In2scienceUK programme then you’re part of the Alumni Community!

-The alumni programme takes an asset based approach.
-Our alumni committee is a board of passionate In2scienceUK alumni who will develop and shape the alumni programme over the next 12 months.
+Our Alumni Committee is a board of passionate In2scienceUK alumni who help to develop and shape the Alumni Community.

 Phoebe completed her degree in Human Sciences from the University of Oxford, and from September she will be undertaking a DTP at Kings College London.